charlie-x/PSOC4_swd_programmer/README.md

 ##SWD Programmer for PSoc 4 based devices.

 To build the programmer you would need a basic FX2LP device.
 One from amazon or ebay based on CY7C68013A would do.
-Install the FX2LP SDK from Cypress and flash swd.iic from the FX2LP folder on the FX2LP device.
+Install the FX2LP SDK from Cypress and flash swd.iic to RAM, or reconnect the jumper on the board and reprogram the 64K eprom from the FX2LP folder on the FX2LP device.

+if the jumper isn't connected only flash to RAM will work.

 Connct:
 ```